-For the major, you'll complete 30 credit hours, and X credit hours overall.
+For the major, you'll complete 30 credit hours in upper-level language courses, and 120 credit hours overall.

 Improve your career opportunities by minoring in Spanish, a language spoken by approximately 414 million around the world.
 The minor can complement your degree in another field, adding a cultural and linguistic component to your academic experience.